willwhitney/6.835-sketch-recognition/writeup.md

 Using the default parameters of `h=24, tangentWindowSize=10, sigma=1.0`, this system had an accuracy of 93.75% on `digits`, 80% on `circuits`, and 99.5% on `shapes`.

+This `shapes` performance was very good indeed, and the difference in performance based on these parameter changes may indicate that shape drawing or 'more freehand' drawing in general requires a different set of parameters.
+Of course, it could just be that having a broader tangent window allowed slightly more rotation-invariance.

 ## Additional Steps

 Of the steps described in the paper, accounting for rotations has to be the biggest (and simplest) improvement to make to this system.
 While in the case of digits, the system could reasonably be expected to get digits in only one orientation (or, equivalently, with a known orientation), and thus rotation-insensitivity wouldn't help much, in the cases of circuits and shapes many orientations will likely be encountered.
 As it stands, this system only matches different orientations when a sample of that orientation exists in the training set, which would drastically reduce effectiveness in real-world situations.